Home

 • cover a range of topics as different warnings resonate with different people; and

 • are rotated as messages and changes in layout and design are important to maintain saliency and increase effectiveness.
-(WHO FCTC, Article 11 Guidelines)iii
+(WHO FCTC, Article 11 Guidelines)3

-More and more countries are moving to pictorial warnings, with large and extremely potent images required in an increasing number of jurisdictions.
-It is expected that this trend will continue as parties to the WHO Framework Convention on Tobacco Control move towards implementation of Article 11.
+While progress on graphic health warnings has been resisted by the tobacco industry in the United States, more and more countries are moving to pictorial warnings, with large and extremely potent images required in a steadily increasing number of jurisdictions—See Section 12A.3.
+It is expected that this trend will continue as Parties to the WHO Framework Convention on Tobacco Control further enhance implementation of Article 11 and move towards warning about a more complete set of health risks.
+Support for consumer health information on tobacco products is high in Australia and internationally both among consumers themselves and the wider public—see Section 12A.9.

 Relevant news and research